martinjhnhadley/Rutils/README.md

 # Rutils

-Collection of R functions that I've use.
+Collection of R functions that I use.

 ### Primary funtions